tremor-rs/tremor-www/docs/api.md

 ### __POST__ /binding/{artefact-id}/{instance-id}

-Publish, deploy and activate a binding.
+Publish, deploy and activate a binding

 *Description:*

-Given a valid binding artefact identifier of a binding artefact stored in the Tremor artefact repository.
+Given a valid binding artefact identifier of a binding artefact stored in the tremor artefact repository

-Given a valid binding instance identifier for a deployed and running instance of the binding deployed and accesible via the Tremor instance registry.
+Given a valid binding instance identifier for a deployed and running instance of the binding deployed and accesible via the tremor instance registry

-Creates new instances of artefacts (if required), publishes instances to the Tremor instance registry.
-If instances are onramps, offramps or pipelines, new registry values will be created.
-In the case of onramps and offramps, these are deployed *after* any dependant pipeline instances, and then they are interconnected.
+Creates new instances of artefacts ( if required ), publishes instances to the tremor instance registry.
+If instances are onramps, offramps or pipelines new registry values will be created.
+In the case of onramps and offramps these are deployed *after* any dependant pipeline instances and then they are interconnected.

-Returns the binding instance data on success.
+Returns the binding instance data, on success.

-Response data may be either JSON or YAML formatted (defaults to JSON).
+Response data may be either JSON or YAML formatted ( defaults to JSON ).

 *OperationId:*